IvanLH/home-assistant.io/source/_integrations/google_generative_ai_conversation.markdown

   description: The maximum number of words or "tokens" that the AI model should generate.
 Safety settings:
   description: Thresholds for different [harmful categories](https://ai.google.dev/gemini-api/docs/safety-settings).
+Use Google Search Tool:
+  description: Enables the model to [query Google Search](https://ai.google.dev/gemini-api/docs/grounding?lang=python), this may cause the model to lookup on the web information you may want to retrieve from your home.
+If this happens you can try editing the Instructions to instruct it not to.
 {% endconfiguration_basic %}

 ## Talking to Super Mario